bozeklab/DISK/README.md

 # First steps tutorial

-The tutorial is available as a Jupyter Notebook and compatible with Google colab: in this github repo in [`notebooks/DISK_tutorial_2025-05.ipynb`](https://github.com/bozeklab/DISK/blob/main/notebooks/DISK_tutorial_2024-05.ipynb) with processed datasets and saved checkpoint modles available on [zenodo](https://doi.org/10.5281/zenodo.15828939).
+The tutorial is available as a Jupyter Notebook and compatible with Google colab: in this github repo in [`notebooks/DISK_tutorial_2025-05.ipynb`](https://github.com/bozeklab/DISK/blob/main/notebooks/DISK_tutorial_2024-05.ipynb) with processed datasets and saved checkpoint models available on [zenodo](https://doi.org/10.5281/zenodo.15828939).

 Alternatively, the same steps (without the explanations and images) are available as a simple bash script in [`tests/test_tutorial_zenodo.sh`](https://github.com/bozeklab/DISK/blob/main/tests/test_tutorial_zenodo.sh).